 Often the Pentagon's response to cyber attacks is seen as reactive, rather than proactive.
 Are you trying to change this?

 Yes.
 Right now, you have to wait until you recognize there is a crisis and then you try to mitigate the crisis.
 We want to change the approach to allow you to see something different before it becomes a crisis and quickly assess: Is this a friend or a foe?
-Is this a problem?
+Is this a problem or is this just something — a volcano that blew up somewhere and this is just something going on?
 But it allows you then to actually act to shape events before they shape you, so it is a proactive approach to the problem of our cyber world.

 How are you working with industry, particularly Silicon Valley, to drive innovation?